sell your soul?

 Before you cry ‘prude’ or ‘double standards’, hear me out.
 Yes, men post their daily workouts, often topless and of course it’s human nature for women to like that: just as it is for men to enjoy watching women working out.

 Anthony Joshua’s success and notoriety is built on the foundation of his talent: his good looks are a bonus.
-Imagine if his fight with Joseph Parker had been billed as the chance to see two handsome dudes grappling with each other semi naked?
+Imagine if his fight, a few years back, with Joseph Parker had been billed as the chance to see two handsome dudes grappling with each other semi naked?
 You can’t, because it’s a ridiculous notion.

 The issue here is that when we, as a gender, place the focus on our appearance for popularity and attention, over and above our abilities, it becomes dangerous.